aaronpk/live-chat-overlay/README.md

 Next, in Chrome, launch the Extensions page:  * [chrome://extensions/](chrome://extensions/)

 On that page, choose "Load unpacked", and navigate to the newly unpacked folder we downloaded, selecting it.
 That's it!
 All installed.  :)

-#### Chrome Web Store Installation

-The extension can be found in the store here: https://chrome.google.com/webstore/detail/youtube-chat-overlay/bahhfoidnfogingiolidoidmlkogjlhp

-The webstore has a review process, which can take a few days to complete, so new releases and bug fixes can take a few days to become available.
-It will however auto-update the extension for you though and it's pretty easy to install this way.

 ## Usage